astojanov/astojanov.github.io/_posts/2013-03-31-openvpn-routes.md

 iptables -I FORWARD -i tun0 -o br0 -j ACCEPT
 {% endhighlight %}

-By clicking Save Firewall, the commands will allow packets to flow to/from the ch-sever to the mk-gateway.
+By clicking Save Firewall, the commands will allow packets to flow to/from the `ch-sever` to the `mk-gateway`.

 Setting up the client such that the whole traffic is redirected to the remote gateway

 The client `astojanov-mac`, runs Mac OS X. I am using Tunnelblick as an OpenVPN client GUI.
-To set it up, the generated key & certificates: /etc/openvpn/ca.crt, /etc/openvpn/astojanov-mac.crt and /etc/openvpn/astojanov-mac.key must be copied to the client, and config.opvn file must be created:
+To set it up, the generated key & certificates: `/etc/openvpn/ca.crt`, `/etc/openvpn/astojanov-mac.crt` and `/etc/openvpn/astojanov-mac.key` must be copied to the client, and `config.opvn` file must be created:

 {% highlight powershell %}
 client
 dev tun
 proto udp
-remote ch-server 1194
+remote `ch-server` 1194
 resolv-retry infinite
 nobind
 persist-key